mpv-player/mpv/DOCS/man/options.rst

         Also, if errors or unusual circumstances happen, the player can quit anyway.

-    Since mpv 0.6.0, this doesn't pause if there is a next file in the playlist, or the playlist is looped.
+    ``yes`` doesn't pause if there is a next file in the playlist, or the playlist is looped.
 Approximately, this will pause when the player would normally exit, but in practice there are corner cases in which this is not the case (e.g. ``mpv --keep-open file.mkv /dev/null`` will play file.mkv normally, then fail to open ``/dev/null``, then exit).
-(In mpv 0.8.0, ``always`` was introduced, which restores the old behavior.)

 ``--keep-open-pause=<yes|no>``
     If set to ``no``, instead of pausing when ``--keep-open`` is active, just